Force over Distance: Chapter 39

 “Let’s say,” Young growled, hearing the grind in his own voice, “that we did read about it in the database.”
 He looked dead at Eli.
 “What do you think we’d find?”

 “I think we’d find that the Ancients have terms for the bulk,” Eli said softly, “and for D-branes.
 I think we’d find that the term for the bulk is ‘mare.’
-And the term for a brane is ‘linea salis’.
-I’d think we’d find a lot of nautical, transit metaphors that start to fit together.”
+The term for a brane is ‘linea salis’.
+I think we’d find a lot of nautical metaphors that fit together.”

 “Well crap,” Volker said softly.